blinker-iot/blinker-esp-idf/ESP8266/README.md

 # Blinker hello example

-put the componets into your projects.
+put the blinker componets into your projects.

 make the project list like this
 ```